olivia-dizon-paradis/RLPerformanceAnalysis/README.md

 # Resource Usage Evaluation of Discrete Model-Free Deep Reinforcement Learning Algorithms
 Code to run various Deep Reinforcement Learning (DRL) algorithms in the [bsuite](https://github.com/google-deepmind/bsuite) suite of environments.
 The goal is to evaluate the practicality of discrete, model-free deep RL algorithms by characterizing their performance, runtime, and memory usage in a variety of different types of environments.
-Code in this repository was used for the paper "Resource Usage Evaluation of Discrete Model-Free Deep Reinforcement Learning Algorithms", accepted at the Reinforcement Learning Conference (RLC) 2024.
+Code in this repository was used for the paper "Resource Usage Evaluation of Discrete Model-Free Deep Reinforcement Learning Algorithms", presented at the Reinforcement Learning Conference (RLC) in 2024.
-For more information, please refer to our paper (link pending as paper is currently in press)
+For more information, please refer to our paper, published in [Reinforcement Learning Journal (RLJ), Volumes 1-5, 2024](https://doi.org/10.5281/zenodo.13899776)

 ![radar plot](_readme_figs/scores.png)
 ![radar plot](_readme_figs/resources.png)